GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

   * Judging for Phase 1 will occur from January 7, 2021 through January 14, 2021.

-  * Winners announced: February 2021.
+  * Winners announced: March 2021.

   **Phase 2:** Awarding plans for sustainability and replication and/or expansion